pachyderm/pachyderm/doc/pipeline_spec.md

 `inputs` specifies a set of Repos that will be visible to the jobs during runtime.
 Commits to these repos will automatically trigger the pipeline to create new jobs to process them.

-`inputs.strategy` specifies how a repo will be partitioned among parallel containers, and whether the entire repo or just the new commit is used as the input.
+`inputs.method` specifies how a repo will be partitioned among parallel containers, and whether the entire repo or just the new commit is used as the input.

-You may specify a strategy using either an alias or a JSON object.
+You may specify a method using either an alias or a JSON object.
 We support four aliases that represent the four commonly used strategies:

-* map: each job sees a part of the new commit; files may be partitioned
+* map: each job sees a part of the new commit; files may be partitioned.
 * reduce: each job sees a part of the entire repo; files are not partitioned
-* incremental_reduce: each job sees a part of the new commit; files are not partitioned
+* incremental_reduce: each job sees a part of the new commit; files are not partitioned.
 * global: each job sees the entire repo

-If a strategy is not specified, the "map" strategy is used by default.
+If a method is not specified, the "map" method is used by default.

 ## Examples